algrx/algorithmx/README.md

 canvas.node('B').highlight().size('1.5x')
 ```

-Refer to the <a href="https://algrx.github.io/algorithmx/docs/js">docs</a> for more information.
+Refer to the <a href="https://algrx.github.io/algorithmx/docs/js">docs</a> for the full API.